-Set in the idyllic landscapes of Te Puna in Tauranga, Tidy International (NZ) is an established company in the local cloud software industry that provides services in Enterprise Resource Planning.
+Set in the idyllic landscapes of Te Puna in Tauranga, Tidy International (NZ) Limited is an established company in that provides services in Enterprise Resource Planning (ERP) cloud software products.
 In the past few years, the company has been exploring expansion in the healthcare sector, which prompted projects to be advertised as work experiences for students such as Sharon.

 We spoke to Sharon herself, Tidy CEO and Founder Kevin Mann, and Dr John Bridgman from Tauranga Oral & Maxillofacial Surgery about their mutual learning outcomes, what makes a successful internship experience, and how Tidy came to employ their first University of Auckland Engineering graduate.

 “On my first day with Tidy, my boss asked me to meet one of their clients in a clinic in Auckland.
 It kind of threw me in the deep end”, Sharon recalls.
 “But it was a very eye-opening experience.
 I didn't actually think I would be watching real surgeries on my first day!”

 It was really interesting; I really loved watching it.
 It was like a well oiled machine and everyone knew exactly what they were doing.
 They had something like five back-to-back surgeries, and while they all were the same procedure, they had to deal with different patients, and differrent behaviours and tools.
 I think it's because of all the medical dramas that we watch on TV where it’s super crazy and everyone's rushing around, but these were just so smooth; everyone was so calm and were like, ‘oh, I'll take over from here’, and I was sitting there, being really surprised!